 6. Encourage similar environmental standards from all suppliers and contractors.

-7. Assist customers and clients to use products and services in an environmentally sensitive way.
+7. Assist customers and clients in using products and services in an environmentally sensitive way.

 8. Liaise with the local community.